defencedigital/moduk-service-manual/src/secure-by-design/how-assurance-works.md

 dateUpdated: 2024-05-23
 eleventyNavigation:
   key: "Secure by Design"
-  url: "/secure-by-design/secure-by-design-full/"
+  url: "/secure-by-design/secure-by-design-phases/"
 ---
 <p class="govuk-body" style="color:red">
 Work in progress.
 Do not review this content yet.
 </p>

 You no longer apply for security accreditation that lasts for a period of time.
 You need to show that your project is Secure by Design.

 This includes projects delivered by suppliers.

 ## Show your project is secure

 You need to design security into projects from the start.
-Then, you need to continually assess and manage security risks until your technology or service is retired.
+You need to continually assess and manage security risks until your technology or service is retired.

-Your team needs to show that you are doing Secure by Design activities.
-This includes:
+Your team needs to show that you are doing Secure by Design activities, including:

 - agreeing roles and responsibilities
 - deciding how much risk is acceptable